taiwins/taiwins/docs/nuklear-backend.md

 for GUI code and you can implement different backend for it.
 In my case, I wrote the wayland-egl backend.
 It seems that we can also use traditional backend like cairo to do the job, it is still very fast.

+## measures
+It seems that it takes at least 1ms to render the widget(maybe not really the gpu time, may be the data uploading).
+In either case we need to come up with methods to reduce the computation.

+- using command buffer comparision.
+- adding fps support, so we can skip directly those inputs in the timestamp(accumnate maybe).